iwdgo/testingfiles/README.md

 # Using reference files for large output

-A reference file (want) is useful or needed because of the size of the output or for recording purposes.
+Keeping reference on a file is useful becayse of the size of the output or for recording purposes.
-It is useful for testing.
+Such a file is useful for testing.

-Reference files are in a working directory.
+Reference files are expected in a working directory.
-Content is put in a file and files are compared.
+Depending on the got source (`File`, `buffer`, `ReadCloser`), a comparison method is available.
-Compring a buffer (*bytes.Buffer or io.ReadCloser) is more efficient when feasible.
+If feasible, using directly the buffer or the response is more efficient than writing for file first.
+When comparison fails and something is left in the buffer, a file is created with `got_` prefix.

 ## Working directory